-No, but think about it this way.
-Whatever is going on with your teenager in that moment, he’s not managing well.
-He’s feeling trapped, exposed, or vulnerable in some way, and if you can balance yourself enough to wish them well, you won’t judge them quite so harshly.
+Speidel: No, but think about it this way.
+Whatever is going on with your teenager in that moment, they’re not managing well.
+They feel trapped, exposed, or vulnerable in some way.
+If you can balance yourself enough to wish them well, you won’t judge them quite so harshly.

 So, let’s move beyond rudeness to outright defiance.
 What then?

-Oftentimes, teenage defiance happens because as parents we haven’t proactively communicated our expectations for a particular situation.
+Speidel: Oftentimes, teenage defiance happens because as parents we haven’t proactively communicated our expectations for a particular situation.
 As children gain skills, they believe that they should be able to use those skills the same way adults do.
 For example, your teenager will think, “When I get my driver’s license, I will have unlimited access to the car,” or “I can watch Netflix whenever I want, just like my parents.”
-Defiance often arises when the story that your teenager has rehearsed in his head—which he may have rehearsed over and over again— differs from the one that you’ve rehearsed in your head.
+Defiance often arises when the story that your teenager has rehearsed in their head — which they may have rehearsed over and over again — differs from the one that you’ve rehearsed in your head.

-And so we need to be clear about expectations?
+Are you saying we need to be very clear about expectations?

-Yes, and proactively discuss the parameters.
-If it’s a family car, then your teenager should understand that he doesn’t pick up the keys without asking, “May I?”
+Speidel: Yes, and proactively discuss the parameters.
+If it’s a family car, then your teenager should understand that they don’t pick up the keys without asking, “May I?”

 Do we need to come up with a consequence right then and there?

-No, you don’t need to come up with it at that moment.
+Speidel: No, you don’t need to get there in the moment.
 But, you do have to follow through if your teenager doesn’t abide by your expectations.
 You can also rely on the natural consequences: “Since you didn’t take the time to complete the assignment, you’re on your own with this one.”
 Then, let the consequence from school take its effect.

 Can you give more scenarios of how to handle teenage defiance?

-Say your teenager took off, when she was supposed to take her sister somewhere.
+Speidel: Say your teenager took off when she was supposed to take her sister somewhere.
 You could say, “You no longer have the rights to the car in the way that we thought you were going to.
 You will no longer be able to get yourself from here to there, and you are going to have to find another way to do it.”
-If your teenager is reckless with his stuff—and loses something, say a phone charger—then you say, “You are going to have to wait until you can afford another phone charger.
+If your teenager is reckless with his stuff — and loses something, say a phone charger — then you say, “You are going to have to wait until you can afford another phone charger.
 You don’t get to just take another charger from the house.”